eltociear/website/source-materials/framework-outline-revisions/tier-2/cognitive-sovereignty-accord/20-grok-revision.md

     * **Practitioner & Integration Standards:** The Board, in collaboration with the **Mental Health Governance Framework**, will establish and enforce rigorous certification standards for all practitioners and mandatory requirements for post-session integration support.
     * **Resourcing:** The Board shall have dedicated staffing and resources funded through the **Global Commons Fund (`mechanism_gcf`)** to ensure operational capacity.
     * **Clinical Integration with Regulatory Bodies:** The Board’s certification acts as a meta-level ethical and safety standard, complementing national regulatory bodies (e.g., FDA, EMA).
 Practitioners must satisfy both GGF standards and local regulations, ensuring alignment with existing medical device/drug approval processes and institutional review boards for clinical trials.
-* **BAZ-Level Sanctuary Councils:**
+* **BAZ-Level Cognitive Sovereignty Councils:**
     * **Role:** Decentralized, community-led bodies within **Bioregional Autonomous Zones (`institution_baz`)** responsible for licensing and monitoring local practitioners and healing centers, ensuring cultural appropriateness and adherence to community standards.
-    * **Capacity Building:** A portion of **Sacred Reciprocity License** revenue will be allocated to training and resourcing **BAZ-level Sanctuary Councils** to ensure effective local governance, with a target of establishing 50 councils by Q4 2027.
+    * **Capacity Building:** A portion of **Sacred Reciprocity License** revenue will be allocated to training and resourcing **BAZ-level Cognitive Sovereignty Councils** to ensure effective local governance, with a target of establishing 50 councils by Q4 2027.
-    * **Medical Emergency Interface Protocol:** Each **BAZ-level Sanctuary Council** must establish formal agreements with local emergency medical services to ensure rapid response to therapeutic session crises, including clear protocols for coordination and communication.
+    * **Medical Emergency Interface Protocol:** Each **BAZ-level Cognitive Sovereignty Council** must establish formal agreements with local emergency medical services to ensure rapid response to therapeutic session crises, including clear protocols for coordination and communication.
     * **Psychedelic Tourism Regulation:** **BAZ-level Sanctuary Councils** may impose visitor caps or require non-local participants to complete a **Cultural Immersion Certification** before engaging in ceremonial practices to prevent cultural exploitation and ensure respectful engagement.
     * **Conflict of Law Protocol:** In cases where local **BAZ** protocols conflict with core Accord principles, the **Neuro-Ethics Review Board** will mediate, deferring to Indigenous sovereignty under the **Primacy Principle** as adjudicated by the **Earth Council**.